code16/sharp/docs/guide/filters.md

 Note that a filter can't be required AND multiple.

-For "Date Range" filter, use the `Code16\Sharp\EntityList\EntityListDateRangeRequiredFilter` subinterface:
+For "Date Range" filter, use the `Code16\Sharp\EntityList\EntityListDateRangeRequiredFilter` interface:

 ```php
 class TravelPeriodFilter implements EntityListDateRangeRequiredFilter